kurtishdekker/mex-cuda-CT/documentation/installation.md

    `gpu_compute = '-gencode=arch=compute_XX,code=sm_XX'` needs to have the `XX`s replaced with the [compute capability]() for your specific GPU.
 For example, to compile for a GPU with compute capability of `6.1`, replace `XX` with `61` (do not include the `.`).

    Once this has been done, run the `compile.m` script.
-If no errors occur, you should have compiled `.mex` files located in your MATLAB user directory in a subfolder called `mex-cuda-CT`.
+If no errors occur, you should have compiled `.mex` files located in your MATLAB user directory in a subfolder called `mex-cuda-CT`, which should be automatically added to your MATLAB `path` variable.

 7. Test functionality